Flame442/FlameCogs/README.md

 Nukes the attatched image

-## WordStats
-This cog tracks the most commonly written words in any server the bot is in.
-### Usage
-`[p]wordstats <user>`

-Shows the top 30 words said in any server the bot is in.
-Using the optional `user` argument will only show words said by that user.
 # Contact
 Feel free to create an issue on this repository for any bugs you find.
 # Credit